jefmeijvis/cornucopia-mvp/data/website/pages/about/en/index.md

 he idea behind Cornucopia is to help development teams, especially those using Agile methodologies, to identify application security requirements and develop security-based user stories.
 Although the idea had been waiting for enough time to progress it, the final motivation came when [SAFECode](http://www.safecode.org/) published its [Practical Security Stories and Security Tasks for Agile Development Environments](https://safecode.org/publication/SAFECode_Agile_Dev_Security0712.pdf '[inline] SAFE Code publication as pdf') in July 2012.
-<br/>Cornucopia was created and first used for developer training in August 2012.
+Cornucopia was created and first used for developer training in August 2012.

 The Microsoft SDL team had already published its super [Elevation of Privilege: The Threat Modeling Game (EoP)](https://www.microsoft.com/en-gb/download/details.aspx?id=20303 'EoP publication at Microsoft. [external]') but that did not seem to address the most appropriate kind of issues that web application development teams mostly have to address.
 <br/>EoP is a great concept and game strategy and was [published](https://www.microsoft.com/security/blog/2010/03/02/announcing-elevation-of-privilege-the-threat-modeling-game/ 'Microsoft announcing EoP on their blog. [external]') under a [Creative Commons Attribution License](http://creativecommons.org/licenses/by/3.0/ 'Link to the CC BY 3.0 Attribution Unported License [external]').